New Zealand is saying goodbye to 3G.

 Are you ready for the change?

-- 3G-only devices will stop working.
-This includes older mobile phones, tablets, medical and security alarms, vehicle trackers, and other business or IoT devices that rely on 3G.
+- Any 3G-reliant devices will stop working.
+This includes mobile phones, tablets, medical and security alarms, vehicle trackers, and other business devices that rely on 3G to connect to the internet.

 - Most people are already using 4G or 5G devices and won’t need to do anything.
 But if you’re unsure, it’s important to check.